jeremiah-c-leary/vhdl-style-guide/docs/port_rules.rst

 |phase_1| |error| |structure|

-This rule checks the closing parenthesis of the port map is on a line by itself.
+This rule checks the location of the closing ")" character for the port clause.

+The default location is on a line by itself.

+Refer to the section `Configuring Move Token Rules <configuring_move_token_rules.html>`_ for information on options.

 **Violation**